Are you a real estate agent or enthusiast with a desire to share your knowledge and insights with others while making money online doing it?

 Industry expert interviews

-Industry expert interviews blog post type interviews industry experts, such as other real estate agents, lenders, and home builders, to get their perspectives on the industry and share their insights with your readers.
+This blog post interviews industry experts, such as other real estate agents, lenders, and home builders, to get their perspectives on the industry and share their insights with your readers.

 Here are a few examples: